davedbase/solid-slider/README.md

 - 1.0.0 - Initial release
 - 1.0.3 - Changed the exported API to be slightly more flexible.
 - 1.1.1 - Upgraded to Keen-Slider 6 and improved general reactivity.
-- 1.2.5 - Added autoplay plugin and general plugin structure
+- 1.2.5 - Added autoplay plugin and general plugin structure.
 - 1.2.7 - Maybe I should actually export the .css?
-That'd be a good idea, right?
+That'd be a good idea, right? /s
 - 1.2.9 - Updated timer primitive and patched issue with current slide setting from initial options.
+- 1.3.0 - Introduced Slider, SliderProvider and SliderButton for ease.

 ## Keen Options API